mike-bourgeous/mb-geometry/README.md

 ### Video or GIF of Voronoi transitions

 The `bin/voronoi_transitions.rb` script will turn a sequence of Voronoi diagrams into an animation with smooth transitions.

-See the documentation for `MB::Geometry::Generators.generate` in `lib/mb/geometry/generators.rb` for the syntax of the Voronoi diagram file format (.json, .yml, or .csv).
+See the documentation for `MB::Geometry::Generators.generate` in `lib/mb/geometry/generators.rb` for the syntax of the Voronoi diagram file format (.json, .yml, or .csv), with examples in `test_data/`.
 Also check out the `MB::Geometry::VoronoiAnimator` class.

 #### Shuffling points